-The Hawke’s Bay Tourism Industry Association Board is made up of seven members of the Tourism Industry.
+The Hawke’s Bay Tourism Industry Association Board is made up of eight members of the Tourism Industry.

 Megan Harris – Owner, In-House Marketing – Deputy Chair

 I am passionate about Hawke’s Bay as a place to live, to work, and as a fabulous visitor destination.
 I am committed to seeing us all work together for the greater good of the whole region’s economy and for your business.”

 Michael Henley – CEO, Aotearoa Fine Wines & Chairman, Hawke’s Bay Winegrowers

 Michael is now a Director of Aotearoa Fine Wines of New Zealand.
 Previously, Mike was CEO of Trinity Hill.
 He currently serves as the Chairman for Hawke’s Bay Wine Growers.
 He is also a member of the Hawke’s Bay Winegrowers Marketing committee.
 Prior to his current role he was with Craggy Range Winery for close to 10 years where he held a number of roles including National Sales Manager, European Market Director based in London and finally the Global Marketing Manager based at the winery in Hawke’s Bay.

 Diane Ross – Owner, Cottages on St Andrews & The Lodge on St Georges